MileHacker Logo

 Mountain Environment

 The Cordillera Central mountains form the backbone of the north of Luzon.
 They contain some of the highest peaks in the Philippines.
 Baguio nests amidst these peaks.
 Its geographical position has strategic advantages and unique challenges.
 The mountain environment influences its infrastructure.
-Roads wind up steep hills.
-Fog often rolls in, especially during the colder months.
+Roads wind up precipitous hills.
+Fog often rolls in, especially during the winter months.
 Despite these challenges, the natural setting features abundant resources.
 Pine trees dominate the landscape.
 Clean alpine air fills the atmosphere.

 Climate and Vegetation